Whiteknight/ParserObjects/docs/v6/parsers_core.md

 ### Function Parser

 The `Function` parser takes a callback function to perform the parse and expects you to create your own `Result<TOutput>` return value.
 The first argument to the callback `state` is the `IParseState<>` of the parse, which provides access to the input sequence, result cache and other features.
 The second argument is the 'resultFactory' which provides methods for creating `.Success()` and `.Failure()` result values, if you do not prefer to create your own.
 It is suggested you use the `resultFactory` when possible, to make sure metadata in the result is filled in correctly.
-The `Function` parser will automatically rewind the input sequence on failure, so you do not need to cleanup manually.
+The `Function` parser will automatically rewind the input sequence on failure, so you do not need to manually clean up on error.
 It will also automatically report the correct number of consumed input tokens so you do not need to track it yourself.

 ```csharp
 var parser = Function((state, resultFactory) => {